k0d3x8its/kodex-os/README.md

     <img alt="Field Notes" src="https://img.shields.io/badge/Field_Notes-Supported-FFD700?labelColor=555555">
 </a>
 </div></br>

 > A personal operating system for capturing, organizing, and preserving knowledge — bridging the physical and digital world.

 ---

 ## What is Kodex OS?

-Kodex OS is a modular personal knowledge system built around the belief that the best thinking happens on paper, but the best *organization* happens digitally.
+Kodex OS is a modular personal knowledge management system built around the belief that the best thinking happens on paper, but the best organization happens digitally.
 It bridges a physical capture practice with digital tools without requiring any single tool to make the whole system work.

-The system is designed to be **taken apart and reassembled**.
+The system is designed to be **modular**.
 If you don't use Obsidian, remove it.
 If you don't use Notion, remove it.
 The core of Kodex OS — Field Notes and a physical archive — stands on its own.

 ---

 ## The Kodex Stack

-The Stack is the architecture of Kodex OS.
+The Kodex Stack is the architecture of Kodex OS.
 It defines five layers, numbered by dependency — each layer feeds the next.
 Layer 0 must exist before anything else can function.

 ```
 Layer 0: Field Notes  →  Layer 1: LLM Wiki  →  Layer 2: Notion